lavoiesl/git-support/doc/git-hook-types/gc.md

 ## pre-auto-gc

 This hook is invoked by 'git-gc --auto'.

+### Invocation
+ * Runs just before running the garbage collector.
-It takes no parameter, and exiting with non-zero status from this script causes the 'git-gc --auto' to abort.
+ * Exiting with non-zero status aborts the 'git-gc --auto'.